lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Fully qualified hostname (FQDN) of this machine`

-Enter the machine's hostname, for example :samp:`locksstest.myuniversity.edu`.
+Enter the machine's fully-qualified hostname (meaning with its domain name), for example :samp:`locksstest.myuniversity.edu`.

 ----------
 IP Address